PCT for SARMs: How To Guide (Post Cycle Therapy)

 2. Managing Estrogen Levels

-If case you didn’t know, men have estrogen.
-Also, they need it.
-Low estrogen has a wide variety of side effects, ask any man on Letrozole.
-However, as you use a steroid or some SARMs, your estrogen will begin to rise slowly.
-The reason for this is an action aromatization.
 Testosterone is converted into estrogen via Aromatase, and elevated estrogen has a host of side effects including moodiness, increase in fat mass, gyno (man boobs), and loss of libido.

 As the testosterone in your body increases, so does your estrogen.
-After your cycle however, you will still have the elevated estrogen, continuing to cause side effects.
+After your cycle, however, you will still have the elevated estrogen, continuing to cause side effects.

 Designing a PCT for SARMs